How do you rollback deployments in Kubernetes?

 The previous Pod is removed.

-The migration from the previous to current version is complete.
+The migration from the previous to the current version is complete.

 Zero-downtime deployment is convenient when you wish not to interrupt your live traffic.

-You can deploy as many time as you want and your user won't be able to notice the difference.
+You can deploy as many times as you want, and your user will not notice the difference.

-However, even if you use techniques such as Rolling updates, there's still risk that your application doesn't work the way you expect it at the end of the deployment.
+However, even if you use techniques such as Rolling updates, there's still a risk that your application will not work as expected, using the new version of the image.

-But before talking about rollbacks, you should learn an important detail about Deployments.
+But before talking about rollbacks, you should learn a few crucial details about deployments.

 You learned how Deployments are responsible for gradually rolling out new versions of your Pods without causing any downtime.

-You are also familiar with the fact that Kubernetes watches over the number of replicas in your deployment.
+You are also familiar with Kubernetes watching over the number of replicas in your deployment.

 If you asked for 5 Pods but have only 4, Kubernetes creates one more.

-If you asked for 4 Pods, but you have 5, Kubernetes deletes one of the running Pods.
+If you asked for 4 Pods but have 5, Kubernetes deletes one of the running Pods.

 Deployments delegate counting Pods to another component: the ReplicaSet